Tips for Being a Long-Distance Caregiver

 What tips do you recommend for long-distance caregivers?
 I help take care of my stubborn 86-year-old mother who still lives at home about 150 miles from me.

---Need Advice
+–Need Advice

 Dear Need,

 Providing care and support for an aging parent who lives far away can present a variety of challenges that can make the job difficult and stressful.
+Here are some tips and resources that may help you.

 Long-Distance Caregiving